Leadership Training and Hands-On Experience

 Do you enjoy interacting with children?
 Do you love summer camp?
 Are you willing to work hard?
 To be a positive and helpful assistant to a teacher?
 Serving as a CIT could be a fun way to spend some of your summer!

-Our CITs gain real work experience and an opportunity to practice leadership skills learned in our Leadership Challenge course (offered Weeks 1, 4, and 8 in 2019).
+Our CITs gain real work experience and an opportunity to practice leadership skills learned in our Leadership Challenge course (offered Weeks 1, 4, and 6).
 You're assigned to a different program matching your interests and skills as much as possible.
 You won't be placed in programs serving your same age, although you're welcome to take the workshop as a student.
 And, indeed, some students take courses some weeks and come as CITs other weeks.

 Your day begins at 8:15 am (8:00 on Monday) with a meeting where you, fellow CITs, and our CIT/Intern Coordinator engage in leadership activities, role-playing exercises, class debriefings, and preparation to facilitate our all-program morning meeting at 9:00 am.
 There, our CITs, depending on their interests and strengths, share announcements, lead an ice-breaker song or activity, and emcee the occasional talent show.

 For the rest of the day, you're generally with the class to which you've been assigned.
 You will have some clean-up responsibility around the Gym cafe after lunch, which also offers another check-in opportunity with the CIT/Intern Coordinator and your peers to share challenges and successes.